nathnp/nthp.me-css/README.md

 This CSS file is a modified version of [simple.css](https://github.com/kevquirk/simple.css), and contains the following additions.

+If you would like to use this CSS file, you can either

+1. Download the style.css file

+- Pros: Fast load times
+- Cons: No automatic updates

+2. Add this line to your head `<link rel="stylesheet" href="https://css.nthp.me/style.css">`

+- Pros: Easy to use, automatic updates
+- Cons: Slower load times, atomatic updates

 ## Added Things

 flexbox: To keep my posts tags from line braking